vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 module.exports = (api, options) => {
   api.chainWebpack(webpackConfig => {
-    webpackConfig
-      .plugin('vue-auto-routing')
-        .use(VueAutoRoutingPlugin, [
+    webpackConfig.plugin('vue-auto-routing').use(VueAutoRoutingPlugin, [
       {
         pages: 'src/pages',
         nested: true
       }
     ])
   })
 }
 ```

 You can also use `configureWebpack` method to modify the webpack config or return object to be merged with webpack-merge.

 ### Add a new cli-service command